 Source: Ellen MacArthur Foundation and World Economic Forum **

-Here at the University of Hull, we're rising to the challenge by reducing single-use plastics on campus.
+Here at the University of Hull, we're rising to the challenge by inspiring staff, students, alumni and partners to make a small everyday changes that collectively will have a huge impact on our oceans.
 Find out what you can do to help.

 Let's get on with it.

 Recycling myths busted: What can you actually recycle?

 Trying to do your bit for the planet can feel like an uphill struggle.
 The sheer amount of items you’ve probably